lehmanc25/Picasso/README.md

 ### 1. Animation for mutated expressions
 Expressions saved in the expressions directory are mutated with randomly generated expressions.
 The 'Create Animations' button creates 10 random mutations and cross-fades into the next image.
 The GUI must be reset before creating more mutations.

+*Note: A mutant may sometimes be evaluated as black for every pixel on the canvas.

 ### 2. Random expression generation: